yifso/nteract/TEST_PLAN.md

 If possible, run through this test plan on the different supported operating systems: Windows, macOS, and Linux.

+| ℹ Note
+|---
+| It's not possible to build the Mac version of nteract from a Windows, so using `yarn dist:all` won't work.
+To test only on Windows, run `yarn dist` instead.

 ## Scenario 1: Opening and editing an existing notebook

 1. Open an existing notebook using the File > Open window.